csev/sakai-scripts/ORACLE.md

     SYSTEM@oracle:localhost> select table_name from user_tables;

 Now you might not get them all if new tables were created since those lists were created.
-Here are two queries to run to see what ones you might have missed:
+Here are three queries to run to see what ones you might have missed:

     SELECT 'DROP TABLE "' || table_name || '" CASCADE CONSTRAINTS;' FROM user_tables WHERE table_name not like '%$%';